Sing and Play

-Sing and Play (唱遊 (Chàng Yóu)) is a 1998 Mandarin album by Beijing-based singer Faye Wong.
+Sing and Play (唱遊 (Chàng Yóu)) is the sixth Mandarin-language studio album (fifteenth overall) by Chinese singer Faye Wong.
 It includes 10 tracks in Mandarin, with a bonus disc of 3 Cantonese tracks.
-It was released on 21 October 1998 in Japan.
+It was released on October 2, 1998, in the Greater China region.
+On October 21, 1998, it was released in Japan.
+Wong and Alvin Leong served as the album's executive producers.